alexferdg/data-quality-engine/captioning-data-engine/README.md

 ### Synthetic data from VLM

-`We focus on leveraging synthetic data from vision-language models (VLMs)`, such as [CogVLM2-llama3-chat-19B](https://huggingface.co/THUDM/cogvlm2-llama3-chat-19B), to enhance image captions in existing datasets, specifically [SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions) a collection of images and their associated captions from Flickr to demostrate scalability.
+`We focus on leveraging synthetic data from vision-language models (VLMs)`, such as [CogVLM2-llama3-chat-19B](https://huggingface.co/THUDM/cogvlm2-llama3-chat-19B), to enhance image captions in existing datasets, specifically the [1M SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions) a collection of images and their associated captions from Flickr to demostrate scalability.
 By leveraging the VLM's understanding of both images and text, we can generate captions that are more detailed, informative, or contextually relevant, ultimately improving the quality and diversity of training data for AI models.

 - Results